 Anyone who has been involved in a T-bone accident has to seek medical care right away.
 In some cases, symptoms might not show up until significantly after the motor vehicle accident.
 Do not delay medical care.

 If you have been involved in a T-bone accident, you do not have to go through this alone.
-After seeking the best medical care possible, reach out to a trained attorney to assess your options.
+After seeking the best medical care possible, reach out to a trained Florida Car Accident Attorney to assess your options.